intel/sawr/README.md

 the available resources.

 In particular,
-we hope to make kits available for purchase and link to them from 01.org.
+we hope to make kits available for purchase and link to them from [01.org](http://01.org/).
 If you want to make and sell a kit, no problem!
-The licenses used permit this (see LICENSE.txt for details).
+The licenses used permit this (see [sawr/LICENSE.txt](sawr/LICENSE.txt) for details).
-Please do let us know if you are producing a kit so we can link to you from the above site.
+However, please do let us know if you are producing a kit so we can link to you from the above site.

 # Contributing to the SAWR Project
 Third-party patches and contributions are welcome.
-We do require you read and agree to the Contribution License Agreement below.
+We do require you to read and agree to the Contribution License Agreement below.

 ## Contribution License Agreement
 The software for the Simple Autonomous Wheeled Robot (SAWR) project is developed and distributed under a 3-clause BSD license, and the hardware design is distributed under a CC-BY-4.0 license.
 Details are given in [sawr/LICENSE.txt].

 By making a contribution to this project, I certify that: